julius383/hansard-spotlight/README.md

 # Hansard Spotlight

-A tool for enriching Kenya Parliament proceedings published in [Hansard][1] with contexts similar to Wikipedia.
+A tool for enriching Kenya Parliament proceedings published in [Hansard][1] with context similar to Wikipedia.
 Inspired by [DBPedia spotlight][2]

 ## Installation